Rick Pitino puts onus on Kentucky basketball as hopes of home-and-home series dwindle

 However, despite much social media buzz about the potential series, talks have hit a massive roadblock.

-"I don't think it's working out right now because [Kentucky] can't return the following year.
+"I don't think it's working out right now because can't return the following year.
 They want us to skip a year, and we can't do that," Pitino said at St. John's media day on Tuesday afternoon.

 The plan would be for the Johnnies to play inside Rupp Arena during the 2025-26 season and Kentucky to meet the Red Storm inside Madison Square Garden in 2026-27.
 Instead, the Wildcats want to play in New York City during the 2027-28 year.